Paddy Moran (hurler)

 Patrick Moran (born 1939) is an Irish retired hurler who played as a midfielder for the Kilkenny senior team.

 Born in Bennettsbridge, County Kilkenny, Moran first played competitive hurling during his schooling at St. Kieran's College.
 He arrived on the inter-county scene at the age of sixteen when he first linked up with the Kilkenny minor team.
 He made his senior debut during the 1961 championship.
-Moran subsequently became a regular member of the starting fifteen and won four All-Ireland medals, five Leinster medals and one National Hurling League medal.
+Moran subsequently became a regular member of the starting fifteen and won four All-Ireland medals, seven Leinster medals and one National Hurling League medal.
 He was an All-Ireland runner-up on three occasions.

 As a member of the Leinster inter-provincial team on a number of occasions Moran won three Railway Cup medals.
 At club level he is an eight-time championship medallist with Bennettsbridge.

 Throughout his career Moran made 26 championship appearances.
 He retired from inter-county hurling following the conclusion of the 1972 championship.